jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 57: August 8th, 2017

+**Today's Progress**: Coded for 255 minutes learning PHP today.

+**Thoughts**: It's very similar to JavaScript!
+It seems as though it's more "syntactically sweet" because the methods make sense.

+### NOTE: I took a break from recording here from August 3rd - August 8th.
+I still coded on those days but it was when I started my internship so I haven't been the best about keeping track.

 ### Day 56: August 2nd, 2017

 **Today's Progress**: Coded for 75 minutes.
 Worked on logos for Web Bakers.